Aptacode/Aptacode.TaskPlex/README.md

 ```

 ### PropertyTransformation
-- Animate a property on a .Net object from its current value to a given end value over a given time and interval
+- Transform an objects property from its current value to a given value over the specified time and interval
 ```

 PropertyTransformation xTransformation = new DoubleTransformation(